arista-eosplus/ztpserver/docs/overview.rst

 ZTPServer Overview
 ==================

-ZTPServer provides a bootstrap environment for Arista EOS based products.
-ZTPserver interacts with the ZeroTouch Provisioning (ZTP) mode of EOS.
-The default ZTP startup mode takes an unprovisioned Arista EOS node to a bootstrap ready state whenever a valid configuration file is not present on the internal flash storage.
+ZTPServer provides a robust server which enables comprehensive bootstrap solutions for Arista EOS based network elements.
+ZTPserver interacts with the ZeroTouch Provisioning (ZTP) mode of EOS which takes an unprovisioned network element to a bootstrap ready state whenever a valid configuration file is not present on the internal flash storage.

 ZTPServer provides a number of features that extend beyond simply loading a configuration file and and boot image on a node, including:

+* sending an advanced bootstrap client to the node: the bootstrap script.
 * mapping each node to an individual definition which describes the bootstrap steps specific to that node
 * defining configuration templates and actions which can be shared by multiple nodes - the actions can be customised using statically defined or dynamically generated attributes
 * implementing environment-specific actions which integrate with external systems